Explain: What is Resistor and Different Types of Resistors

 Printed Carbon Resistors :

 Resistors that can be printed onto a PCB board from carbon material are printed carbon resistors.
 It has a high tolerance.
-But the practice is very common in hybrid PCB manufacturing modules.
+However, the practice is very common in hybrid PCB manufacturing modules.
 Typical usage of the printed carbon resistor may be pull-up resistors.

 Variable Resistors :